Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

     - `move`: Discard when the object the effect is attached on moves.
 Ignored if the object is a building.
     - `stationary`: Discard when the object the effect is attached on stops moving.
 Ignored if the object is a building.
     - `drain`: Discard when the object is being affected by a weapon with `DrainWeapon=true`.
+    - `inrange`: Discard if within weapon range from current target.
+Distance can be overridden via `DiscardOn.RangeOverride`.
+    - `outofrange`: Discard if outside weapon range from current target.
+Distance can be overridden via `DiscardOn.RangeOverride`.
   - If `PenetratesIronCurtain` is not set to true, the effect is not applied on currently invulnerable objects (Iron Curtain / Force Shield).
   - `Animation` defines animation to play in an indefinite loop for as long as the effect is active on the object it is attached to.
     - If `Animation.ResetOnReapply` is set to true, the animation playback is reset every time the effect is applied if `Cumulative=false`.